kokodavid/Wildlife-Tracker/README.md

 * CREATE DATABASE wildlife_tracker_test WITH TEMPLATE wildlife_tracker;

 ## Known Bugs
-The application is still under development their might be severall bugs.
+The application is still under development their might be ferw bugs.

 ## Technologies and languages
 This application was written using Java programming language.